FeralAI/usblag_optimized/README.md

 Arduino Project to measure USB Controller input lag...optimized.

+This is an optimized version of the original lag testing sketch by Loïc *WydD* Petit.
+The original version can be found on here: https://gitlab.com/loic.petit/usblag.
+The remaining README content is directly from the original repository.

 ## Hardware requirement

 You need a arduino board with a [USB Host Shield](https://github.com/felis/USB_Host_Shield_2.0) properly installed.